 Nov.
 6, 2015

-Graswald sat down with ABC News' "20/20" for her first television jailhouse interview that aired on Friday, Nov.
-6 at 10 p.m., in which she maintains her innocence.
+Graswald sat down with ABC News' "20/20" for her first television interview, which aired on Friday, Nov.
+6 at 10 p.m..
+In it, she maintains her innocence.
 "I'm being accused of something that I'm not even capable of doing," she said.

-To pass the time, she said she has joined a Bible study, attends school, and sends letters and drawings to her family back in Latvia.
-She wants people to know, "I'm not, I'm not a killer.
+At the time, she said she wanted people to know, "I'm not, I'm not a killer.
 I'm a good person."

 Investigators testify at Graswald’s five-day pre-trial hearing, called a Huntley Hearing, to determine whether statements the police obtained from Graswald are admissible in court.

 A state police investigator testified that Graswald told him she took her fiance’s paddle after he capsized and held it while he begged her to call 911.
 Another police investigator testified that Graswald told a detective during a meeting on Bannermann's Island that she had removed a plug on Viafore’s kayak.

 The defense argued that Graswald was not read her Miranda Rights prior to the unrecorded conversation she had with detectives on Bannerman's Island, and police allege Graswald became a suspect only after that meeting.

 Orange County Court Judge Robert Freehill sets the start date for jury selection in Graswald’s trial for Valentine’s Day 2017.
 The judge rules that prosecutors will be allowed to use most of the 11-hour police interrogation in court.

 After multiple delays, Graswald’s trial is scheduled to begin on Aug.
 15, 2017.

 Graswald reaches an agreement with prosecutors to plead guilty to the lesser felony charge of negligent homicide.
 She admits she should have perceived the risks associated with being out on the water that day.
 She has always maintained she never intended to kill Viafore.